About Publishing Policy

 “Malpublish” /mal-PUB-lish/ (verb)

-To publish in a manner that violates your own stated ethical standards.
+To publish in a manner that constitutes malpractice.

 Unlike universal ethics codes that try to apply the same rules to everyone, malpublishing is personal.
 A tabloid and an academic journal have different standards—and that's fine.
 What matters is that each organization clearly states its own standards and lives up to them.